New Book Release: By the Hand

 The idea is that there is a story going on there, and I’ve had to figure out what it was before the words or elements can even come together in my mind.

-The most crystalized thought I’ve had recently was about environmental agency; not viewing the land as a thing to be owned, but as a resource, a companion, and an open channel — of communication with the soul, among a gazillion other things.
+The most crystalized thought I’ve had recently was about environmental agency; not viewing the land as a thing to be owned, but as a resource, a companion, and an open channel — of communication with the soul, among many other things.

 A warning, perhaps, that ownership of the land has its consequences, that even those of us who believe we are headed for steadier times, are in danger of becoming complacent, and in some cases, eventually exploitative ourselves.

-So the idea comes across as an invitation, and an offering, in a way that expounds on conventional, and unconventional wisdoms, to attack a subject with profound wounds and/or an illness in our present day and age.
+So the idea comes across as an invitation, and an offering, in a way that expounds on conventional, and unconventional wisdoms, to attack a subject with profound wounds in our present day and age.